mania7539/articles/_posts/2017-04-06-setup-eclipse-preferences-to-development-kits.md

 _Before you go on with this article, please check if you've already get all the development kits and tools needed.
 If you don't know what exactly I am talking about, read [Tools Eclipse Required for Custom Android Libraries](https://mania7539.github.io/articles/tools-eclipse-required-for-custom-android-libs.html) first._

-_Once you've all done, then move on to the contents below._
+_Once make sure you've all done, then move on to the contents below._

 ### Project Build Settings for Custom Android Package Library